Sanofi investigated over epilepsy drug linked to birth defects

 The French firm become aware of the risk of fetus malformation in the 1980s and then, around 2003, of the drug’s impact on the neurological development of the fetus, with a risk of autism or learning difficulties.

-Its shares were up 0.6% at 09h00 GMT on the Paris stock market, broadly in line with the pharmaceutical sector .SXDP.
+The U.S. Food and Drug Administration warned in 2013 that valproate should not be taken during pregnancy.

-Reporting by Benoit Van Overstraeten; Editing by Christian Schmollinger and Alexander Smith
+Reporting by Benoit Van Overstraeten, Matthias Blamont; Editing by Christian Schmollinger and Alexander Smith